-Education in Professional Practice
+BA(Hons) Education in Professional Practice

 Continuing Professional Development

-- Continue working in an educational support role while gaining an honours degree and progressing your career.
+This third-year top-up degree allows you to continue working in an educational support role while gaining an honours degree and progressing your career.

 Why study education in professional practice?